meneguinha/SimpleCut/README.md

 # SimpleCut
 Python script to CLIP videos.

-You need to install MoviePy, to do that, go to the terminal:
+You need to install MoviePy.
+Go to the terminal:

 pip install moviepy